McConnell freezes for 2nd time while taking questions

 “Alright, I’m sorry you all, we’re gonna need a minute,” the aide said.

-After the roughly 30 seconds of unresponsiveness passed, McConnell said “okay,” and his aide resumed the gaggle, asking reporters to “please speak up.”
+After the roughly 30 seconds of unresponsiveness passed, McConnell said “OK,” and his aide resumed the gaggle, asking reporters to “please speak up.”

+Wednesday’s episode came just more than one month after McConnell, during his weekly press conference in the Capitol, froze up while fielding questions from reporters.
+During that incident, he stared straight ahead without saying anything for nearly 20 seconds before being escorted away from the press conference.

+He later returned and told reporters “I’m fine” and said “yeah” when asked if he is fully able to do his job, before taking more questions on various topics.

-McConnell then fielded a question from a reporter on Kentucky Attorney General Daniel Cameron (R), who is running for governor of the state.
+McConnell also fielded a question Wednesday from a reporter on Kentucky Attorney General Daniel Cameron (R), who is running for governor of the state.
 His aide was captured on camera reading the question, according to a separate video posted on X.

 The Senate GOP leader then walked away from the podium and left the room.
 According to NBC News, the press gaggle came after McConnell spoke for roughly 20 minutes.